Operation Level Agreement

 Service Level Management

-The purpose of SLM is to ensure that the service targets are created, negotiated, agreed, documented, monitored, reviewed and reported to the customer.
-SLM acts like a liaison between the customer and the service provider which sets the targets in terms of quality, time, and scope as per the SLR and SAC.
+The purpose of SLM is to ensure that the service targets are created, negotiated, agreed upon, documented, monitored, reviewed, and reported to the customer.
+SLM acts as a liaison between the customer and the service provider which sets the targets in terms of quality, time, and scope as per the SLR and SAC.

-The Service Level Management (SLM) process is responsible for seeking a realistic compromise between the customers’ needs, expectations and the cost of associated services, such that these are acceptable by both the customers and to the IT Organization.
-This also aims to ensure that an agreed level of IT service is provided for all current IT services, and that future services will delivered to agreed achievable targets.
+The Service Level Management (SLM) process is responsible for seeking a realistic compromise between the customers’ needs, expectations, and the cost of associated services, such that these are acceptable by both the customers and the IT Organization.
+This also aims to ensure that an agreed level of IT service is provided for all current IT services and that future services will be delivered to agreed achievable targets.
 Service Level Management is also responsible for ensuring that all appropriate Operational Level Agreements and Underpinning Contracts are in place for monitoring the vendors and other groups.

 Operational level agreement (SLA) is an agreement between the service provider and an internal department of the same IT organization.
-OLAs define supporting services that has to be provided by the service provider and its internal department.
-An OLA should describe the services being delivered, service level targets, responsibilities of the IT Service Provider and the internal department.
+OLAs define supporting services that have to be provided by the service provider and its internal department.
+An OLA should describe the services being delivered, service level targets, responsibilities of the IT Service Provider, and the internal department.

 OLA Definition Process

-OLA definition process will also be the same like SLA definition process which can be mentioned as Planning, Development, Piloting, Publish, SLA Activation & Monitoring.
+OLA definition process will also be the same as the SLA definition process which can be mentioned as Planning, Development, Piloting, Publish, SLA Activation & Monitoring.

-- Gather and analyze historical data from customer or from previous experiences (where similar services were offered to any other customer).
+- Gather and analyze historical data from customers or from previous experiences (where similar services were offered to any other customer).

 - Encompass SLTs in OLA.

-- Get approvals from service provider on OLA.
+- Get approvals from the service provider on OLA.